 There’s no place like home for the holidays.
 But getting there isn’t always easy, particularly if you are flying the not-so-friendly skies and doing it all with kids.
 Flight delays, crowded airports, TSA snafus, and holiday stress sometimes seem take the joy out of the holiday travel season.
 Holiday air travel with kids is not for the faint of heart!
-And that may be truer than ever in 2021 after a year filled with several well-publicized air travel meltdowns.
+And that may be truer than ever in 2022 as the air travel industry continues recover and struggles with meeting demand during peak periods.

 My family travels by air nearly every December.
 We’ve done and seen it all at every age and stage with our kids.
 Some years it all clicks.
 You get where you need to go (and your bags make it too) and you count your Christmas blessings.
 And some years you find yourself stranded in Dallas thanks to a super-rare December Texas snowstorm.
 And with a sick kid, to boot.

 There’s no way to guarantee holiday travel success.
-In 2021 especially, there is a lot that is outside of passenger control as the airlines try to recover from staff shortages and other challenges.
-But here are my 5 best tips for making it all a little easier if you are traveling by air this holiday season.
+In 2022, there is a lot that is outside of passenger control as the airlines try to recover from staff shortages and as winter weather can always throw a curveball too.
+But here are my 5 best tips for making it all a little easier if your family is traveling by air this holiday season.